 Grant size: For single grantees, grants vary in size from $100,000 to $750,000, and are disbursed over five years.
 For collaboratives, grants vary in size from $250,000 to $1.25 million, and are disbursed over five years.
 A collaborative applicant must be a coalition of at least three nonprofits that will share the foundation’s grant funding by working together to implement a resident-driven, comprehensive neighborhood plan.
 Each collaborative selects a lead organization that represents the entire coalition, and serves as the lead grantee and fiscal agent.
 The lead grantee is responsible for coordinating the collaborative’s planning and overall implementation of activities as well as receiving and managing grant funds.
 Prior to applying as a collaborative, please review the detailed requirements on WFRF’s Collaborative Funding Opportunity (PDF).

-Selection process: Grants are approved through a competitive, two-phase application process.
+Selection process: Grants are approved through a competitive application process.
 For more information on this process, see “How to Apply.”

 Evaluation process: All implementation grantees participate in robust evaluation processes designed to inform the neighborhood stakeholders of the project's performance, enhance collaboration, and assess the overall impact of the implementation initiatives.
 The evaluation includes: